 Doesn’t this take more time out of your day?

 Robert from Raw Food Life assures his readers that eating raw takes no further preparation time.
+My thoughts: either he is preparing food only for himself, or he has a helper (or helpers) in the background.

-I think the prep time also gives you a chance to ‘be present’ with your food, to really think about what you are preparing and why.
+I think the prep time also gives you a chance to be present with your food, to really think about what you are preparing and why.
 This is food zen, people!

 What will you do after the 4 weeks is over?